miguelamezola/miguelamezola.github.io/about.markdown

 ## Experience

-### Senior Software Developer, General Atomics Aeronautical Systems, Inc.; Poway, CA, 2017-Present
+### General Atomics Aeronautical Systems, Inc.

+Senior Software Developer : Poway, CA : 2017-Present

 - Within four years, advanced from entry level to senior and currently support 3-5 other software engineers as their software lead.
 - Through the entire software development life cycle, fixed open issues and deployed new features using a complex, multimillion-line codebase using distributed computing and a microservice architecture.